 If you are inland, at least once per year.
 Cleaning and inspection of operation is recommended prior to hurricane season and after hurricane season.
 If you are less than 2 blocks from the coast, you shall clean a minimum of 4 times per year.
 You can simply clean the tracks and spray them with fresh water.

-By installing solar panels on your property, you can save considerably on your electricity bill while protecting yourself against yearly rising electricity rates.
-The amount savings you will realize will pay for the new solar panels with some money left to spare month after month.
-Once the system is paid off your monthly savings will increase even more.
-Going solar is a smart investment!
+By installing Solar Panels on your property, you can save considerably on your electric bill while protecting yourself from potential electric rate increases.
+The system could produce enough savings to pay for itself over time.
+Once the system is paid off, your potential savings could increase even more.

 Solar power has many environmental and social benefits.
 By adopting solar panels for your home or business, you will be reducing your carbon footprint which in turns contributes to reducing global warming.